A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Simulation Results

 In \Cref{fig:ccdf_overpilots_32x16_snr0_snr5}(a), we set $\text{SNR}=\SI{0}{dB}$ and in \Cref{fig:ccdf_overpilots_32x16_snr0_snr5}(b), we have $\text{SNR}=\SI{5}{dB}$, where we fix $s=0.8$, thus, we consider $P(\text{nSE}>0.8)$ for a varying number of pilots $n_p$.
-We see, that our proposed low-complexity feedback approach is beneficial in the low number of pilots regime and outperforms the conventional approaches, which require both, channel estimation and the feedback evaluation via~\eqref{eq:codebook_index_selection}.
+We see that our proposed low-complexity feedback scheme is beneficial in the low number of pilots regime and outperforms the conventional approaches, which either require both channel estimation and the feedback evaluation via~\eqref{eq:codebook_index_selection} or the \ac{DNN}-based approach.